WODE-FM: Contemporary hits

 In late 1982, The Easton Express acquired The Globe-Times, a newspaper in nearby Bethlehem.
 To satisfy the FCC's media ownership rules, both WQQQ and WEEX were sold off to Wilks-Schwartz Broadcasting, so that the Easton Express would not own too many media outlets in the same market.

 On April 4, 1983, WQQQ swapped formats with its AM sister station, WEEX.
 WEEX had evolved by 1981 from Top 40 into an adult contemporary format.
 WEEX's disc jockeys moved to 99.9 FM.
 WQQQ's easy listening format was moved to WEEX but it played more vocals than it did on FM.

 The former WEEX format was modified on FM into mainstream CHR/Top 40.
 The station kept the WQQQ call sign but became known as "Q 100".
 Initially, the station focused on current pop music, but also played a moderate amount of 1960s and 1970s oldies until about 1985.
-Throughout the 80s, WQQQ aired a Saturday evening oldies show.
-But by 1986, the regular rotation was mostly current and recent titles.
+Throughout the 1980s, WQQQ aired a Saturday evening oldies show.
+By 1986, the regular rotation was mostly current and recent titles.

 At the time, Q100 was the only Top 40/CHR station in the Allentown/Easton/Bethlehem radio market, competing with then-dominate album rock station WZZO for first place in the ratings.
 However, on January 26, 1987, former mainstream adult contemporary station WAEB-FM switched to CHR as "Laser 104.1 WAEB-FM".
 While the change did not have an immediate impact on Q100's ratings, a burnt-out transmission line in the summer of 1988 forced the station to broadcast on low-power for a period of two weeks.
 This caused Q100's ratings to slip, allowing WAEB-FM to beat Q100 in the ratings.

-In 1989, Roth Broadcasting acquired WQQQ and WEEX from Wilks-Schwartz, and later during the last week of August 1989, Q100 switched to a dance-leaning CHR format as "Hot 99.9" under the WHXT call sign.
+In 1989, Roth Broadcasting acquired WQQQ and WEEX from Wilks-Schwartz.
+During the last week of August 1989, Q100 switched to a dance-leaning CHR format as "Hot 99.9" under the WHXT call sign.
 The format lasted about a year before returning to mainstream CHR.

 After an uphill ratings battle with its rival WAEB-FM for almost two years, Hot 99.9 was unable to make any significant gains due to budget and signal issues.
 However, in its final ratings trend as a CHR, WHXT had beaten WAEB-FM by two-tenths of a point.